prorev/prorev.github.io/_posts/2020-01-11-divs-positioning.md

 You may notice that div C's red color is completely overlapped.
 Actually this is quite cool and this is what we will use because we want the div C as a placeholder for other divs.

-In the <a href="https://programming-review.com/css/floating-divs/">next</a> article I will continue with the position: static and I will introduce divs floating, because divs floating works together with position: static (typically it is allways used with position static).
+In the <a href="https://programming-review.com/css/floating-divs/">next</a> article I will continue with the position: static and I will introduce divs floating, because divs floating works together with position: static (typically it is always used with position static).